gauxs/cp/algorithms/sort/non_comparison/radix/README.md

     K - range of input(for counting sort) which is constant here i.e 10

     Time complexity:    O(D*(N+B))
     What is the value of D?
-If k is the maximum possible value, then d would be O(logB(k)) (B is at log base).
+If K is the maximum possible value, then D would be O(logB(K)) (B is at log base).
 So overall time complexity is
     O((N+B)*logB(K)).
 Which looks more than the time complexity of comparison-based sorting algorithms for a large K. Let us first limit K.
     Let K<=N^C where C is a constant.
 In that case, the complexity becomes O(N*logB(N)).
 But it still doesn’t beat comparison-based sorting algorithms.